Liminal Being Doula Service - End of life planning death and mortality doula.

 Death is not the opposite of life.
 It is part of it.

-At Liminal Being, I believe the end of life can be one of the most meaningful times we know.
-When we stop avoiding it and start moving toward it with honesty and care, something shifts.
+I believe the end of life can be one of the most meaningful times we know.
+I’ve witnessed death be a beautiful experience.
+I have learnt that when we stop avoiding it and start moving toward it with honesty and care, there’s a shift.
 Fear makes room for presence.
 And presence makes room for everything that matters.
+More life, love, gratitude and presence.

 Every person I work with is met exactly where they are.
-No script, no rush, no one-size-fits-all.
+No script, no rush, no agenda, no one-size-fits-all.
 Just you, your people, and what this time means for you.

 Why Liminal Being?